So there I was, husband working away, watching re-runs of Frasier for the 100th time, feeling there must be more to life.

-Still, I persevere and as such I willingly took in the advice about eating cheaper baked beans, and not throwing perfectly edible food away, and buying some frozen veg and I thought “crikey, is that it?”.
-But I stuck with the programme, so to speak, because it was that or a re-run of New Tricks.
-God, I love New Tricks.
+Still, I persevere and as such, I willingly took on the advice about eating cheaper baked beans, and not throwing perfectly edible food away, and buying some frozen veg and I thought “crikey, is that it?”.
+But I stuck with the programme because it was that or a re-run of New Tricks.
+I love New Tricks.
 Not as much as Frasier mind.
 And then I dozed off, and then we got to the end of the programme, just as they were announcing the savings.

 And I have to say, it was all utterly amazing what this slim young couple with two tiny little children had achieved.
 They had cut their food shopping from £350 per month to £220 per month just by switching from fresh to frozen broccoli.

 They were all delighted.
 As was I. I quite like frozen broccoli.

 I did start to think that perhaps they were getting carried away as they started to plan their dream holiday with the gargantuan savings they had made, but who was I to rain on their economy ketchup?
 Huzzah for “How to Eat Well for Less”, my new favourite programme.
 Fact.